songifi/gasless_gossip_ai/ml-services/text-prediction-service/README.md

 uv add 'ruff== 0.9.7'
 ```

-Note: Ensure that you `cd sticker-generation-service` as you run the above commands.
+Note: Ensure that you `cd Text-Prediction service` as you run the above commands.

 # Library Requirements